edneyosf/go-api/README.md

 Related to the HTTP/HTTPS server and its configurations.

 #### config
-Settings to be used in the application
+Settings to be used in the application.